by Dave Landry

 The methodology seeks to play a reversion to the mean move in the direction of the trend.
 That’s a fancy way of saying we trade pullbacks.
 We seek an obvious established or emerging trend and then look to get on after a correction, should the trend begin to turn back up.

 Once the entry was triggered, we put in a stop just in case.
-Remember, sometimes even the best looking setups don't work.
+Remember, sometimes even the best-looking setups don't work.
 We then took partial profits, and are now trailing the stop loosely in attempt to ride out what hopefully (did I really use that word?) will become a longer-term trend.
 Like the little guy that solves the “Skittles leak,” that’s how “we fix it” (the dilemma between short-term and longer-term trading).

 Proper stock (or other market) selection is also key.
 We’ll explore that and money management more in part 2.
 The mechanics are relatively easy.
 The hard part is you.
 And, we’ll get to that in part 3.
 Looking to get a jump on all this?
 Take the Start Course for free!
 Sign up below:

 May the trend be with you.